TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Players should be able to clearly visualize what the first few steps should be.
 The [[#32.
 Goals]] should be clear and the puzzle should  be like [[#17.
 The Toy]].

 * How will players know how to begin solving my puzzle or playing my game?
 Do I need to explain it, or is it self-evident?
 * Does my puzzle or game act like something they have seen before?
 If it does, how can I draw attention to that similarity.
 If it does not, how can I make them understand how it does behave?
+Can I use aesthetics or mechanics for this?
 * Does my puzzle or game draw people in and make them want to touch it and manipulate it?
 If not, how I can I change it so that it does?
+Can I use aesthetics or mechanics to draw them in?

 ### 55. Visible Progress
 * Players need to see that they are making progress when solving a difficult problem